alikureishy/SDC-advanced-lane-lines/README.md

 * matplotlib
 * scipy

-The image above was produced by this utility from a sample frame of an input video.

 ### Execution

-There are three utilities in this project.
-One is the Trainer (trainer.py) that is used to train the vehicle detection classifier, the second is the calibrator (calibrator.py) that is to be run as a preparatory step prior to running the third, which is the lane mapper (lanemapper.py) that processes the input video itself by running each frame through a pipeline of operations.
+There are four utilities in this project.

-#### Vehicle Detection Classification Trainer (Component of Project 5)
+#### Vehicle Detection Classification Trainer (trainer.py)

-The output of this utility run against a set of input images is a linear Support Vector Machine classifier whose parameters are stored in a file that can then be used to reload the classifier when processing the input video through lanemapper.py.
+This utility is used to train the vehicle detection classifier.
+The output of this utility when run against a set of input images is a trained Support Vector Machine classifier whose parameters are stored in a file that can then be used for vehicle detection/classification when processing the input video through lanemapper.py (discussed later).

-The utility is in the file trainer.py.
 It is a command line utility, with a sample invocation as follows:

 ```
 /Users/safdar/git/advanced-lane-detection/src> python3.5 trainer.py -v ../data/training/vehicles -n ../data/training/nonvehicles -f config/svm.dump -c config/lanemapper.json -t 0.15 -o